rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

 > for it cannot be otherwise.

-The game theory of Bitcoin mining is quite unlike the game theory of saving, of storing wealth in Bitcoin.
+The game theory of Bitcoin mining is quite unlike the game theory of saving in Bitcoin.
+Saving in Bitcoin is a positive sum game, increasing in value as a measure of adoption and of civilization itself.
 Mining is a zero-sum adversarial game.
-Miners are incentived to hurt their competition in order to ensure their own survival.
+Miners are incentived to hurt their competition in order to increase their own survival that is under constant threat.

 Unlike gold mining, Bitcoin miners are in constant and direct competition with each